closeio/making.close.com/_posts/2022-06-02-reduce-docker-image-size/index.md

 # ...some other NGINX related commands
 ```

 Above, we start with the `stage_0` image definition.
 It is done for caching purposes.
-This way we don't need to re-install packages whenever any part of the code changes. `stage_0` will rebuild only if dependencies are changed (`package.json` or `yarn. lock`).
+This way we don't need to re-install packages whenever any part of the code changes. `stage_0` will rebuild only if dependencies are changed (`package.json` or `yarn.lock`).

 Then, there is the `stage_dev`, where we copy all the files needed for the frontend image to run.
 This image is later used in the CI/CD checks like linting or unit testing. frontend developers also use it to run the frontend app in the Docker environment.